Sheryl Reimer-Kirkham, PhD, RN

 Site Principal Investigator

-Christopher E. De Bono, PhD, was appointed Vice President of Mission, Ethics, Spirituality & Indigenous Wellness at Providence Health Care in 2016.
+Christopher E. De Bono, PhD, is Site Investigator for the Vancouver, Canada research sites.
 He is a Roman Catholic pastoral/practical theologian with specialized clinical training in both Spiritual Care and Clinical/Organizational ethics.

 Brenda L. Smith, BSN, RN